Biology

 There is still some controversy over the taxonomic categorization of cyanobacteria in biology.
 Although the kingdom of cyanobacteria is the kingdom Monera, this term is not used since prokaryotic organisms are not classified into kingdoms.
 These discussions have been continuing as recently as 2020, with one paper providing the definition of cyanobacteria in biology as the following:

-Organisms in the domain bacteria able to carry out oxygenic photosynthesis with water as an electron donor and to reduce carbon dioxide as a source of carbon, or those secondarily evolved from such organisms[1].
+Organisms in the domain Bacteria able to carry out oxygenic photosynthesis with water as an electron donor and to reduce carbon dioxide as a source of carbon, or those secondarily evolved from such organisms[1].

 Now we know how cyanobacteria fit into taxonomic ranks, we can look more closely at their characteristics and functions.
+Additionally, it is important to note the significant evolutionary role cyanobacteria have played.
+They are thought to be among the earliest life forms on Earth, contributing to the planet's oxygenation during the Great Oxidation Event.

 Characteristics of cyanobacteria